opiproject/opi-prov-life/IPU_PROVISIONING.md

 block storage reads, writes, flushes, etc. on a disk assigned to that host.
  * Host Boot: Attached hosts can boot from network or storage data plane devices.
-Each device's driver verifies that the boot mechanism is ready before proceeding with the host boot, to ensure that the boot disk accessible (often times coming from over the network).
+Each device's driver verifies that the boot mechanism is ready before proceeding with the host boot, to ensure that the boot disk is accessible (often times coming from over the network).
  * Control Plane is Optional: One host is responsible for the control of traffic between hosts and between data plane devices.
 The remaining hosts use